PixelPizza/Bot/README.md

 Description
 ---
 The first version of the pixel pizza discord bot
-The new version can be found at [Pixel Pizza 2](https://github.com/PixelPizza/PixelPizza-js2)
+The aplha of the new version can be found at [Pixel Pizza 2 Alpha](https://github.com/JTTechnic/PixelPizza-js2-alpha)

 Note
 ---